 They’ll only grow from 12 to 15mm and their body will be divided into three parts: head, thorax, and abdomen.
 Some people often mistake the pill millipede to the slater due to their shared segmented outer shell.
 The main difference is that a pill millipede has smoother scales.

 Slaters can be found nesting in cavity walls, under bricks, pagers, and pot plants.
 Their natural habitat is any vegetative area including your garden which is why they feed on decaying matter, mold, mildew and fungus.

 Slaters are most active at night, preferring to hide during the day.

 Are slaters a pest?

 The slater is actually a beneficial insect due to their diet.
-They assist in the production of compost, and overturning of soil.
-There are also no recounts of harm to humans, but for those with big gardens and a large slater population may be bothered by their attempt at entering the home.
-Slaters will venture indoors in search of moisture and mould as they’re unable to retain water due to constant excretion.
-Their constant urination means that large number of slaters will produce a particularly unpleasant stench.
+They assist in the production of compost and overturning of soil.
+There are also no recounts of harm to humans, but for those with big gardens and large slater population may be bothered by their attempt at entering the home.
+Slaters will venture indoors in search of moisture and mold as they’re unable to retain water due to constant excretion.
+Their constant urination means that a large number of slaters will produce a particularly unpleasant stench.
 In the event of an extreme infestation, please call your trusted local pest controller at 13 14 40.

 Slaters gain access into the home if garden beds, logs, compost bins are closely situated to the perimeter of the home.
 Brick homes or homes with a brick perimeter in close proximity are also vulnerable to slaters entering the home.
 Their small size allows them to enter the home through the smallest of cracks.
-The best preventative measure you can take is by distancing garden beds, compost bins and stray logs/rocks.
+The best preventative measure you can take is by distancing garden beds, compost bins, and stray logs/rocks.
 In addition, take extra care closing smaller holes found in the exterior of your home, particularly in brick homes.